Sitecore/jss/docs/data/routes/docs/client-frameworks/getting-started/jss-server-install/en.md

 ### Sitecore

+The Headless Services module requires:
+  - For use with Next.js - Sitecore 10.x or later and Headless Services 16.0 or later.
-The Headless server components require Sitecore 9.0 Update-1 or later.
+  - For use with other supported frameworks - Sitecore 9.0 Update-1 or later.

+Consult the [Sitecore modules compatibility table for Sitecore XP](https://support.sitecore.com/kb?id=kb_article_view&sysparm_article=KB0541788) to choose the correct versions.

 Install Sitecore according to the instructions for your version available on [the dev site](https://dev.sitecore.net).

 ### Sitecore JSS License